2022, the year of the definitive recovery of Hollywood cinema?

 And Hollywood continues to live with sequels and not just superheroes.

-The world of animation is loaded this year and among the planned titles “Lightyear”, the prequel to “Toy Story” starring the fantastic pilot doll, stands out.
+The world of animation is loaded this year and among the titles planned highlights “Lightyear”, the prequel to “Toy Story” starring the fantastic pilot doll.

 It will be released in the second half of the year, while the second installment of “Sonic”, an adaptation of the popular video game, will arrive in April.